Scarabaeus1031/NEXAH/START_HERE.md

 > The system is not random.
 > It follows structure —
-> and that structure can be revealed.
+> and that structure can be reconstructed.